chaitanya1chawla/Franka-Panda-Manipulation-via-Learning-from-demonstration/README.md

 3. src/franka_ros/franka_gazebo/world/stone.sdf

 ### Step 1 - 3D Pose Estimation and Recording Trajectories
-Follow the instructions given in webcam_pose_estimation.py to adjust it depending on whether you want to use our default webcam, or a pre-recorded video for recording a trajectory.
+Follow the instructions (marked by #-->) given in webcam_pose_estimation.py to adjust it depending on whether you want to use your default webcam, or a pre-recorded video for recording a trajectory.
 Multiple trajectories (4-5) need to be recorded to get a good learned Trajectory in the next step.

 ### Step 2 - Obtaining Learned Trajectory with help of DMPs
-Follow the instructions given in demo_regression.py to get the learned trajectory from the previously recorded trajectories.
+Follow the instructions (marked by #-->) given in demo_regression.py to get the learned trajectory from the previously recorded trajectories.
-???where is the trajectory going to???

 ### Step 3 - Implementing learned Trajectory on Gazebo Simulator of Franka Panda Arm

-Put the trajectory_bottle_pick.txt and trajectory_s_motion.txt (or your custom learned trajectory) at the same level as above controller.

-And update the trajectory file name in src/franka_ros/franka_example_controllers/src/cartesian_impedance_example_controller.cpp, in line 195, depending on whichever trajectory you are using.
+Update the trajectory file name in src/franka_ros/franka_example_controllers/src/cartesian_impedance_example_controller.cpp (line 195), depending on whichever trajectory you are using (default is trajectory.txt - generated in demo_regression_IP.py (line 176))

 To run -